shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/idp-connector-configGuide-template.rst

 #.
 Select the **SAML Service Provider** to configure BIG-IP as a SAML Service Provider.
 #.
 Review the Required Configuration information and complete the following steps, which are required before you configure the External IDP Connector.

-    - Service Provider.
+    - Provide the **Service Provider** details.
-    - Virtual Server.
+    - Provide the **Virtual Server** configuration details.
-    - Also, after you configure the External IDP connector, configure Pool Settings and the optional Endpoint and SSO settings.
+    - After you configure the External IDP connector, configure the Pool Settings and (optional) Endpoint Check and SSO settings.

 External IDP Connector Configuration in Guided Configuration
 ------------------------------------------------------------